JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2020.md

 : Please use [Azure DevOps](https://plugins.jetbrains.com/plugin/7981-azure-devops) plugin instead, see [blog post](https://blog.jetbrains.com/idea/2020/01/end-of-support-for-tfs-2014-and-older/) for more details.

 Unbundled plugins
 : Several plugins (Cloud Foundry, Google App Engine) for no longer actively maintained technology have been unbundled.
-If your plugin depends on them, users will need to install them from the [JetBrains Plugins Repository](https://plugins.jetbrains.com).
+If your plugin depends on them, users will need to install them from the [JetBrains Marketplace](https://plugins.jetbrains.com).